AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/web-editor-toolbar.md

 >[!IMPORTANT]
 >
-> Even though the relative path of the referenced content is shown in the **Link** property, internally the link is created using the UUID of the referenced content.
+> Even though the relative path of the referenced content is shown in the **Link path** property, internally the link is created using the UUID of the referenced content.

 >[!TIP]
 >